GottaYotta/PixelSDK/README.md

 self.present(nav, animated: true, completion: nil)
 ```

-#### Videos Only
+### Videos Only

-The below example shows how to present the editor with only support for videos.
+The below example presents the SDK with only support for videos.
 The user will have access to both the library and camera.
 ```swift
 // Show only the library and video camera modes in the tab bar let container = ContainerController(modes: [.library, .video])